cloudywaters/cloudywaters.github.io/src/content/posts/2024/2024-yearreview.md

 This year, surveys revealed that **94% of organisations** implementing platform engineering reported significant improvements in operational efficiency and developer satisfaction.
 Azure has been at the forefront of this movement, enhancing its Kubernetes orchestration, deployment automation, and service mesh integrations to support the rise of platform teams.
 As we head into 2025, platform engineering’s focus on enabling **developer self-service** and **operational consistency** positions it as a key player in modern IT strategies and moves beyond just being for Kubernetes.

+If you still arent sure what Platform Engineering is and how it differs from other frameworks, I recommend whating the below and it's a great explination.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ghzsBm8vOms?si=iNatTiF6g9GIruqJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### **The Azure Well-Architected Framework (WAF): Updated and Improved**

 The **Microsoft Azure Well-Architected Framework (WAF)** received a significant refresh, ensuring organisations have the tools to build top-notch cloud solutions.
 Key updates include: